Columbia-Neuropythonistas/IntroPythonForNeuroscientists2023/Week01/README.md

 Next, select everything that was printed out and copy it to your clipboard.

 Open up Github in your browser.
 In the upper-right corner of Github, click your profile photo, then click Settings.
 In the "Access" section of the sidebar, click SSH and GPG keys.

-Click New SSH key or Add SSH key.
+Then, click New SSH key or Add SSH key.

-Add a title that describes the laptop you’re currently using (e.g. “My Laptop”)
+Add a title that describes the laptop you’re currently using (e.g. “My Laptop”).
 In the "Key" field, paste your public key.
 Click Add SSH key.

 Please take a screenshot of your terminal output showing what is expected from step 3 of the instructions and submit it to the assignment on courseworks.